hirschlisa/sciencecommunication/Course_sciencecomm.md

 Now, that you have settled on the who, how and why, the next crucial step is to think about where to publish your work.

 Publishing in this sense refers to a broad variety of activities – posting on social media, making videos and posting them to social media, giving interviews in news outlets, sending your policy briefs including policy recommendations to policy makers, going on your favourite podcast as a guest speaker, or attending a Science Slam.
+Be proactive about reaching out to hosts, checking out local events and do not be afraid to dance your research!

 ![image_talking](image/Image_two_people_talking_byM.WallflowerbyTrendify.png "By M. Wallflower by Trendify" )

-One way to get started is to think where you access information, and how you could use those outlets to disseminate your findings in turn.
+One way to get started is to think where you access information, and how you could use these outlets to disseminate your findings in turn.
 For example, if you use any Social Media platform you can create visuals to disseminate your findings:

 ![image_talking](image/1_Intro_if_needed.png)
 ![image_R](image/2_Ruxandra.png)
 ![image_YD](image/3_Yuliya_David.png)
 ![image_Y](image/4_Yuliya.png)

+It is also helpful to consult people who are not researchers or academics or who are in a different age group than you or to directly contact your target group and ask them where they get information from, where  they learn about news and developments in science.
+Take into consideration that  “traditional” media such as the radio may also play an important role here.

+Last, but not least: The who, why, how and where of Science Communication interact!
+Depending on the platform - and thus the target audience - you choose, the style of communication changes.
+Imagine a TikTok video in comparison to an interview on a radio show: One has more visual elements, is faster, the other one is more verbal, and most likely longer.
+Note: There is no “one better way” to engage in Science Communication – you just need to be intentional about it!

 <!-- style="background-color: #6EC7D9;"-->
 > In this section, you learned about the who, how, why and where of Science Communication.
+You understand that the who, how, why and where interact and have a direct impact on your communication style!
-You now understand the basics of Science Communcation, and we give the torch back to you to get started with your first project, to reach out to new audiences and disseminate your fidnings.
+> You now understand the basics of Science Communication, and we give the torch back to you to get started with your first project, to reach out to new audiences and disseminate your findings.
 >
 > Go to the [next section](#12) for a useful checklist, and practical tips and tools!